Legend Federer Hails incredible Adventure As He Announces Retirement - UrduPoint

 "We battled fairly, with passion and intensity, and I always tried my best to respect the history of the game.

-"This is a bittersweet decision because I will miss everything the tour has given me," Federer said.
+"This is a bittersweet decision because I will miss everything the tour has given me," added Federer.

 "But, at the same time, there is so much to celebrate.